Starfish-develop/Starfish/README.md

 Maybe these should go into a table?

+Start this before lunch:
 WASP14:

 * all three orders, logg fixed, Kurucz models
 * all three orders, logg free, Kurucz models

+Work on perfecting regions

+No regions
 * all three orders, logg free, PHOENIX models
 * all three orders, just chi^2, PHOENIX models

+With regions
 * all good orders, no regions
 * order 24 no regions and using regions

 Gl51